Sara (band): Career

 Their debut album Narupatsaat was released in 2000.
 Soon Eetu Uusitalo resigned and was replaced by Niko Leminen.
-The follow-up album Kromi was successfully reaching No. 9 on the Finnish Album Charts, followed by Saattue in 2003 after which the band went into a hiatus.
+The follow-up album Kromi successfully reached No. 9 on the Finnish Album Charts, followed by Saattue in 2003 after which the band went into a hiatus.
 After signing with Universal Finland in 2005, they released their album He kutsuivat luokseen 2006 and Veden äärelle in 2008.
 Their latest album Se keinuttaa meitä ajassa has proved their most successful making it to No. 4.

 Members

 The band is made up of: